augustobor/augustobor/README.md

 ## 👦 About me

 😃 I'm Augusto Borromeo.
-I'm on the 4th year of Software Engineery (80% completed).
+I'm in my 4th year of Software Engineering (90% completed).

-🖥️ I learning and making web apps.
-My final goal is always grow as a professional and be able to colaborate with awesome proyects.
-The world of programation's still offer new things and we should work on to improve the world that we live with new technologies.
+🖥️ I am learning and making web apps.
+My final goal is always to grow as a professional and be able to collaborate with awesome projects.
+The world of programming still offers new things and we should work on improving the world that we live in with latest technologies.

-📚 Most of my skills was learn on internet.
+📚 Most of my skills were learned on the internet.
 That's why I think that education is important to share with everyone.
-Education can change your life and gives you oportunities.
+Education can change your life and give you oportunities.

-✋ I always try to help other software teamates with their problems as much as I can, strengthening relations.
-I also have experiencie to work and coordinate software teams in for example study-app.
+✋ I always try to help other software teammates with their problems as much as I can, strengthening relations.
+I also have experience working and coordinating software teams in for example study-app.

 ## 👨‍💻 Skills